-- For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [▶ 111] - "9.3 Connections to the indoor unit" [▶ 115] - For each room with underfloor heating: Two shut-off valves (field supply) are installed before the underfloor heating: - A shut-off valve to prevent hot water supply when the room has no heating demand.
+- For more information about connecting the electrical wiring to the unit, see: - ["9.2 Connections to the outdoor unit" \[▶ 109\]](#) - ["9.3 Connections to the indoor unit" \[▶ 113\]](#) - For each room with heat pump convectors: The heat pump convectors are directly connected to the indoor unit. - For each room with underfloor heating: Two shut-off valves (field supply) are installed before the underfloor heating: - A shut-off valve to prevent hot water supply when the room has no heating demand.
 The room thermostats are connected to the shut-off valves for the heating demand, but do NOT have to be connected to the indoor unit.
-The indoor unit will supply leaving water all the time, with the possibility to program a leaving water schedule.

-- A shut-off valve to prevent condensation on the floor during cooling operation of the rooms with heat pump convectors. - The space operation mode is sent by one digital output (see "[9.3.8 To connect the space cooling/heating ON/OFF output](#)" [▶ 130]) on the indoor unit to: - The heat pump convectors - The shut-off valve
+The indoor unit will supply leaving water all the time, with the possibility to program a leaving water schedule. - A shut-off valve to prevent condensation on the floor during cooling operation of the rooms with heat pump convectors. - The space operation mode is sent by one digital output (see ["9.3.9 To connect the space cooling/heating ON/OFF output" \[▶ 128\]](#)) on the indoor unit to: - The heat pump convectors - The shut-off valve